Dear future graduates,

 So what should we do?
 It’s simple: do what you love.
 Okay, it’s not that simple but we might as well have a purposeful career than ‘follow the trend’.
 We may all be at risk of losing our jobs, so we might as well have fun while it lasts.

 When I went back home, I was scared I wasn’t going to find a job.
-My experience lies in writing and some digital marketing, and Mauritius is not that developed.
+My experience lies in writing and some digital marketing, and Mauritius is not that much of a developed country.
 For example, PayPal is a pretty new concept there!
-So, out of fear, I started to apply for jobs that were ‘related’ to my Psychology, i.e., HR training jobs.
+So, out of fear, I started to apply for jobs that were ‘related’ to my Psychology degree, i.e., HR training jobs.

 This plan failed miserably.